Types of Autism Therapy: A Complete Guide for Parents

 When It's Helpful

-OT is particularly valuable for children with significant sensory sensitivities, motor delays, or difficulties with self-care skills.
-Sensory integration therapy, a specific OT approach, helps children process sensory input more effectively.
+OT helps children with sensory issues, motor delays, or self-care struggles.
+Sensory integration therapy is one OT approach.
+It helps children process sensory input better.

 Who Provides It